 At the start of their fourth year, students in the 3+D.P.T. program begin their studies in the D.P.T. program.
 Two undergraduate-level courses, BI475 and BI476 (Biomedical Foundations I and II), are taken in this fourth year and are only available to students in the 3+D.P.T. program.
 These courses are equivalent to PT675 and 676 taken by the other D.P.T. students.

 Applying to the D.P.T.
 Program

 By the Fall semester of their third year, students in the 3+D.P.T. program must have completed, or made arrangements to complete, all application criteria for the assured admission program including observations in two clinical settings (one inpatient and one outpatient as defined by PTCAS).
-A letter of recommendation will be required from the Chair of the Biology Department, from a currently practicing, licensed physical therapist, and from the pre-PT liaison.
+These observations are expected to be completed by November 1 of the year of application to the program.
+A letter of recommendation will be required from the Chair of the Biology Department and from a currently practicing, licensed physical therapist.

 Students apply to the D.P.T. program in the Fall semester of their third year through PTCAS (www.ptcas.org) by the November 1 deadline.

 The GRE is required for admission to the D.P.T. program.
 Students are strongly encouraged to take the exam after their first year of undergraduate study and no later than the summer preceding their third undergraduate year.
-Applicants must meet the minimum required scores in all areas of the GRE: (1) Verbal Reasoning ≥ 150, (2) Combined Verbal and Quantitative Reasoning ≥ 300, (3) Analytical Writing ≥4.NOTE: the GRE code for the D.P.T. program is 7637.
+Applicants are expected to meet the minimum required scores in all areas of the GRE: (1) individual Verbal and Quantitative Reasoning section scores ≥ 150, (2) Combined Verbal and Quantitative Reasoning ≥ 300, (3) Analytical Writing ≥4.NOTE: the GRE code for the D.P.T. program is 7637.